 How we will respond to non-compliance

-We respond in a range of ways to non-compliance depending on the potential harm caused to the environment or other water users, the offender’s culpability and compliance history as well as their attitude to the non-compliance.
+Our response to non-compliance depends on the potential harm caused to the environment, other landholders or water users, the offender’s culpability, compliance history attitude to the non-compliance and public interest considerations.

-Compliance responses include for example, in increasing severity: guidance and education material, advisory letters, warnings, corrective actions, statutory directions, stop work order licence suspension/cancellation and prosecution.
+Compliance responses can include guidance and education material, advisory letters, warnings, corrective actions, statutory directions, stop work orders, penalty notices, licence suspension/cancellation or prosecution.

 We are a firm but fair regulator and will consider each case on its merits.